Xudewang/Xudewang.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Department of Astronomy & The Kavli Institute for Astronomy and Astrophysics (KIAA) at Peking University</a>.
-Beijing, China.
+subtitle: PhD student at <a href='#'>Department of Astronomy & The Kavli Institute for Astronomy and Astrophysics (KIAA), Peking University</a>.

 profile:
   align: right